-- (1) In a Members' Voluntary Winding Up, the Shareholders of the Company, by Ordinary Resolution in accordance with the Articles of Association or any applicable laws, shall appoint one (1) or more Liquidators for the purpose of winding up the Company's affairs and distributing its assets. - On the appointment of a Liquidator all the powers of the Directors cease, except so far as the Company, by Ordinary Resolution in accordance with Articles of Association or any applicable laws, or the Liquidator sanctions their continuance.
+- (1) In a Members' Voluntary Winding Up, the Shareholders of the Company, by Ordinary Resolution in accordance with the Articles of Association or any applicable laws, shall appoint one (1) or more Liquidators for the purpose of winding up the Company's affairs and distributing its assets. - (2) On the appointment of a Liquidator all the powers of the Directors cease, except so far as the Company, by Ordinary Resolution in accordance with Articles of Association or any applicable laws, or the Liquidator sanctions their continuance.

-62. Liquidator's report at each year's end
+62. Liquidator's Report at each year's end

-- (1) In the event that the winding up continues for more than one (1) year, the Liquidator shall provide the Shareholders of the Company with an account of his acts and dealings, and of the conduct of the winding up, during the previous year: - (a) at the end of the first year from the commencement of the winding up, and of each succeeding year; or - (b) at the first convenient date within three (3) months from the end of the year or such longer period as the Court may allow. - (2) If the Liquidator fails to comply with this Article 62(1), he is liable to a fine, as set out in Schedule 5.
+- (1) In the event that the winding up continues for more than one (1) year, the Liquidator shall provide the Shareholders of the Company with a Liquidator's Report setting out an account of his acts and dealings, and of the conduct of the winding up, during the previous year: - (a) at the end of the first year from the commencement of the winding up, and of each succeeding year; or - (b) at the first convenient date within three (3) months from the end of the year or such longer period as the Court may allow. - (2) The Liquidator shall send a copy of the Liquidator's Report to the Registrar and where the Company is an Authorised Person to the DFSA, before the end of that period (but not before sending it to the Shareholders of the Company). - (3) If the Liquidator fails to comply with this Article 62, he is liable to a fine, as set out in Schedule 5.

-63. Final account
+63. Final Account

-- (1) As soon as the Company's affairs are fully wound up, the Liquidator shall make up an account of the winding up, showing: - (a) how it has been conducted and how the Company's property has been disposed of; - (b) details of the remuneration charged and expenses incurred by the Liquidator during the period since the last report (if any); - (c) a description of the work done by the Liquidator during the period since the last report (if any) in respect of which the remuneration was charged and the expenses incurred; and - (d) a summary of the receipts and payments during that period. - (2) The Liquidator shall send a copy of the account referred to in Article 63(1) to the Shareholders of the Company within fourteen (14) days beginning on the day the account is made up.
+(1) As soon as the Company's affairs are fully wound up, the Liquidator shall make up a Final Account of the winding up, showing:

+- (a) how it has been conducted and how the Company's property has been disposed of; - (b) details of the remuneration charged and expenses incurred by the Liquidator during the period since the last Liquidator's Report (if any); - (c) a description of the work done by the Liquidator during the period since the last Liquidator's Report (if any) in respect of which the remuneration was charged and the expenses incurred; and - (d) a summary of the receipts and payments during that period. - (2) The Liquidator shall send a copy of the account referred to in Article 63(1) to the Shareholders of the Company within fourteen (14) days beginning on the day the account is made up.
 The Liquidator shall send the account to the last known addresses of the Shareholders of the Company as recorded by the Company.
-If there is no known address for a Shareholder of the Company, the Liquidator shall not be required to send a copy of the account to that Shareholder, and shall not be liable pursuant to Article 63(4). - (3) The Liquidator shall send a copy of the account to the Registrar and where the Company is an Authorised Person to the DFSA, before the end of that period (but not before sending it to the Shareholders of the Company). - (4) If the Liquidator fails to comply with each requirement of this Article 63. as set out in Schedule 5.
+If there is no known address for a Shareholder of the Company, the Liquidator shall not be required to send a copy of the account to that Shareholder, and shall not be liable pursuant to Article 63(4). - (3) The Liquidator shall send a copy of the account to the Registrar and where the Company is an Authorised Person to the DFSA, before the end of that period (but not before sending it to the Shareholders of the Company). - (4) If the Liquidator fails to comply with each requirement of this Article 63, he is liable to a fine, as set out in Schedule 5.